robertdebock/katacoda-scenarios/sweat-and-tears-with-docker/volumes.md

 - A named volume. `docker run -ti -v mydata:/data alpine /bin/sh`
 - A host-mount. `docker run -ti -v $(pwd)/mydata:/data alpine /bin/sh`

+Because of a limitation in katacoda it's not possible to do host-mounts, that's why we practice named-volumes.

 # Task
-1. Observe that a directory "mydata" has been added for you, containing a file.
-2. Make a host-mount from $(pwd)/mydata to /usr/share/nginx/html in the container nginx, exposing port 81, bound to port 80.
+1. Run the alpine image, using a named-volume "mydata" and create a file in there: index.html
+2. Run the http image, map the named-volume "mydata" to /usr/local/apache2/htdocs, exposing port 81.

 Open https://[[HOST_SUBDOMAIN]]-81-[[KATACODA_HOST]].environments.katacoda.com/